Taika Seiyu Oyata

 Shigeru Nakamura - Okinawan Kenpo (1958-1968)

 In and around 1958, Taika began training at Shigeru Nakamura's dojo, in Okinawan Kenpo.
 Nakamura was known to have studied from instructors like Chomo Hanashiro, Yabu Kentsu, Kanryuo Higashionna as well as Anko Itosu while in attendance in middle school in Shuri, Okinawa.
 After graduation from the Prefectural Teacher's Training College, Nakamura spent ten years as a student of Shinkichi Kuniyoshi.
 Kuniyoshi was known for his striking abilities.
 Mr. Nakamura in his time was known as chiki bushi (punch warrior).
 Nakamura had a desire to see all Okinawan karate united under one banner.
-In 1955, he formed with Zenryo Shimabukuro the Okinawan Kenpo Renmei.
+In 1955, he had formed with Zenryo Shimabukuro the Okinawan Kenpo Renmei.

 From Mr. Nakamura, Taika learned the twelve basic empty hand kata he taught as the core of his kata curriculum.
 (Apparently he also learned Sanchin and taught it briefly in his early instructor career, but gave it up as being too hard on the body.
 He would say, practitioners of Sanchin do not live long, bad for heart.)
 Nakamura was also a big proponent of bogu kumite, sparring incorporating padded gloves, chest protectors, and modified kendo masks.
 Taika initially trained a lot in bogu as it was a way to gain notoriety as well as entice the G.I. to train when he began teaching on Okinawa.
 In later years he did not include bogu in his curriculum as he felt, with its rules, it conflicted with the core fundamentals of his art.
-For instance, in bogu kumite you cannot kick below the belt which is where he taught to kick.
+For instance, in bogu kumite you cannot kick below the belt which is where Taika taught to kick.
 It also prevented any grappling, something he was noted for.

-Taika also participated in a research group with Seikichi Uehara (b1904-d2004), who eventually inherited the Motobu family system, where they compared tuiti and analyzed weapons fighting.
+Taika also participated in a research group with Seikichi Uehara (b1904-d2004), who eventually inherited the Motobu family system, where they compared tuiti (tuite) and analyzed weapons fighting.